Vikashrajluhaniwal/OpenWeatherMap_Streamlit_Connector/README.md

 # OpenWeatherMap_Streamlit_Connector

-Connect to OpenWeatherMap API using Streamlit by extending the built-in ExperimentalBaseConnection class
+Connect to OpenWeatherMap API using Streamlit by extending the built-in ExperimentalBaseConnection class.

 ## Getting Started
 Follow these instructions to set up **OpenWeatherMap_Streamlit_Connector** locally on your machine: